ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   from the Device that will retrieve the information and analyze it to pass judgment on the security posture of the device.

-3. A Relying Party, which can act on Attestation results.
+3. A Relying Party, which can act on Attestation Results.
 Interaction between the Relying Party and the Verifier is considered out of scope for RIV.

 4. Signed Reference Integrity Manifests (RIMs),